WellingtonMiao/WellingtonMiao.github.io/_pages/about.md

 Outside of research, he enjoys playing soccer, traveling, and trying new foods.

-He is seeking Ph.D. admission starting in Fall 2026.
+He is seeking PhD admission starting in Fall 2026.